How To Measure Your Caravan Tyre Pressure

 c.
 If the increase is less than 4 PSI, your starting pressure may be too high.

-In conclusion, ensuring your caravan's tyres are correctly pressured is crucial for safe and efficient travel.
+Ensuring your caravan's tyres are correctly pressured is crucial for safe and efficient travel.
 By following either of the two methods above, you can accurately measure and adjust your tyre pressure to maintain optimal performance.

 For added peace of mind, consider investing in a Tyre Pressure Monitoring System (TPMS).
 Carac offers a wide range of TPMS options to suit your needs, these allow you keep a constant check on your tyre pressure while in motion.